AMC shares add to rally with strong focus among retail investors

-Retail & ConsumerAMC shares add to rally with strong focus among retail investors

-Shares in heavily shorted AMC Entertainment Holdings (AMC.N) were up 4.0% in heavy trading on Friday, with the cinema operator the top focus on social media forums popular among retail investors.
+(Reuters) - Shares in heavily shorted AMC Entertainment Holdings were up 4.0% in heavy trading on Friday, with the cinema operator the top focus on social media forums popular among retail investors.

 The gain was forcing bearish investors out of their positions, according to one analyst who watches short-sellers.